Huybrecht Beuckeleer: Life

 There is evidence of extensive travel in the period 1567–68.
-Huybrecht was mentioned in Antwerp in January 1567.
-Not long thereafter he was said to be 'travelling in various foreign countries in order to see the land and learn the language, and to practise his trade as a painter and thus earn his living'.
-It has been suggested on stylistic grounds that he may have trained in Bronzino's workshop in Florence as early as the mid-1550s.
-There is no documentary evidence to support this hypothesis.
-In September 1568 Huybrecht Beuckeleer had returned to Antwerp where he married Anna Lambrechts.
-He had a son by her, Daniel Beuckeleer.
-His wife was recorded as deceased in April 1569.
-He inherited a rent on a house from her.
+Huybrecht was mentioned in Antwerp in January 1567, but not long thereafter he was said have departed, to be "travelling in various foreign countries in order to see the land and learn the language, and to practise his trade as a painter and thus earn his living".
+It has been suggested, based on stylistic grounds, that Huybrecht may have trained in Bronzino's workshop in Florence as early as the mid-1550s, though there is no documentary evidence to support this hypothesis.

+In September 1568, Huybrecht Beuckeleer had returned to Antwerp, where he married Anna Lambrechts and had a son by her, Daniel Beuckeleer.
+However, his wife was recorded as deceased in April 1569.
+Huybrecht inherited a rent on a house from her.
 He had to buy out the inheritance of his son Daniel on 14 April 1569.
-In 1574 there is a record of him sending from Bordeaux a letter to the mother of his first wife telling her that he is faring better there than in Antwerp.
+In 1574, there is a record of him sending from Bordeaux a letter to the mother of his first wife telling her that he is faring better there than in Antwerp.

-He was back in Antwerp in October 1577 when he sold the rent he had inherited from his first wife.
-He married a second time in 1577.
-His second wife was Susanna Key; the daughter of the painter Willem Key who had already died by that time.
-He became an independent master in the Antwerp Guild of Saint Luke only in 1579.
-The artist was last mentioned in Antwerp in 1585.
-It is believed that around this time, which coincides with the Fall of Antwerp, he moved to England.
-Here he was likely active as a portrait artist.
-He probably worked for The Earl of Leicester.
-He was mentioned in a list of names of people from the Low Countries, probably from 1586.
+Beuckeleer returned to Antwerp in October 1577 when he sold the rent he had inherited from his first wife.
+That same year he was married again, this time to Susanna Key; the daughter of the painter Willem Key.
+In was only in 1579 that Beuckeleer would become an independent master in the Antwerp Guild of Saint Luke.

+The artist was last mentioned in Antwerp in 1585, after which, coinciding with the Fall of Antwerp, Beuckeleer moved to England.
+Here he was likely active as a portrait artist and probably worked for the Earl of Leicester.
+Huybrecht Beuckeleer was mentioned in a document, probably published in 1586, listing of the names of people from the Low Countries.
 In the list he is referred to as "Hubert Bücheler (or Hubert Bucheler) in Greenwich".
-The Earl of Leicester who was possibly his last patron died in 1605.
-A picture maker by the name of Daniel Buckler mentioned in a list of foreign artists as having died in London in 1625 is believed to have been his son.
+The Earl of Leicester, who was possibly his last patron, died in 1605.
+A picture maker by the name of Daniel Buckler is also mentioned in a list of foreign artists as having died in London in 1625, believed to have been his son.